Psychologist Wollongong

 Mark Baxter

 I’m a Board Approved Clinical Supervisor and supporting other psychologists, therapists, leaders and mental health practitioners is one of the most enjoyable parts of my work.
-I’ve been providing clinical supervision for over 15 years and think of it as its own discipline, requiring unique skills and spirit that is different to usual work.
+I’ve been working as a psychologist for over two decades and providing clinical supervision for about 15 years.
+I think of supervision it as its own discipline, requiring unique skills and spirit that is different to usual work.

 I am most interested in clinical supervision with experienced practitioners who want a place to reflect deeply on their work and are interested in the nexus between their professional identity and their personal, relational self.
 This form of exploration is important in understanding our therapeutic style, counter-transference, biases and blind spots.